Salient Object Detection with Purificatory Mechanism and Structural Similarity Loss: Introduction

 To address the SOD task, lots of learning-based methods~\cite{lee2016deep,liu2016dhsnet,hou2017deeply,luo2017non,zhang2017amulet,wang2017stagewise,zhang2017learning,chen2017look,zhang2018bi,zeng2018learning,wang2018salient,wang2019iterative,su2019selectivity} have been proposed in recent years, achieving impressive performance on existing benchmark datasets~\cite{yan2013hierarchical, yang2013saliency, li2014secrets, li2015visual, wang2017learning, xia2017and}.
 However, there still exist two difficulties that hinder the development of SOD.
 First, it is hard to distinguish these regions with similar foreground and background.
 As shown in Fig.~\ref{fig:motivation}(a)(b), these regions usually confuse the models to cause wrong predictions, and we named these regions as ``error-prone region'' of models.
 Second, it is difficult to restore the complex or fine structures.
 As displayed in Fig.~\ref{fig:motivation}(c)(d), the complex structures (\eg, caused by complex illumination and color) and fine structures (\eg, hollows) make it difficult to maintain the structural integrity and clarity.
 These two problems are especially difficult to deal with for existing SOD methods and greatly hinder the performance of SOD.
 Due to these difficulties, SOD remains a challenging vision task.

 To deal with the first difficulty, some methods~\cite{liu2018picanet,chen2018reverse,zhang2019capsal,wu2019cascaded,zhao2019pyramid,wangwenguan2019salient} adopt attention mechanisms to weight the features adaptively to focus on salient regions.
 For examples, Zhang~\etal~\cite{zhang2018progressive} introduced an attention guided network to integrate multi-level contextual information by utilizing global and local attentions, consistently improving saliency detection performance.
 Chen~\etal~\cite{chen2018reverse} proposed the reverse attention to guide the side-output residual learning in a top-down manner to restore the salient object parts and details.
 For these methods, although different forms of features are effectively aggregated, the overall goal is to make the prediction results approach ground-truth masks with as larger an intersection as possible, which improves the accuracy of the area that is easy to predict.
 However, these methods mainly focuses on improving the correctness of large predictable areas, but don't pay enough attention to small error-prone areas.
 To address the second problem, methods~\cite{wang2018detect,li2018contour,wu2019mutual,liu2019simple,feng2019attentive,qin2019basnet,wangwenguan2019salient,su2019selectivity} consider to solve the problem of inaccurate boundaries.
 For example, Wang~\etal~\cite{wang2018detect} proposed a local boundary refinement network to recover object boundaries by learning the local contextual information for each spatial position.
 Wu~\etal~\cite{wu2019mutual} also adopted the foreground contour and edge to guide each other, thereby leading to precise foreground contour prediction and reducing the local noises.
 In these methods, some special boundary branches and losses are proposed to attend boundaries or local details.
 In this way, these methods mainly take account of the unary supervision to deal with the complex and fine structures.
-But for many complex and fine structures that are influenced by the context, it is difficult to accurately restore only considering the unary information.
+But for many complex nad fine structures that are influenced by the context, it is difficult to accurately restore only considering the unary information, which only considers the correlation at the pixel level but not at the regional level.